vin-température-service

 The serving temperature has a significant impact on the perception of bubbles

-Embodiments of summer and sunny days, rosé wines can also be served at different temperatures depending on their profiles.
+Embodiments of summer and sunny days, rosés can also be served at different temperatures depending on their profiles.

-• For fresh, fruity, and mineral rosés, like the vast majority from Côtes-de-Provence or rosés from Languedoc and the Loire, a temperature between 8-10°C will be perfect to express their lively and sunny character.
+• For fresh, fruity, and mineral rosés like the vast majority of those from Côtes-de-Provence or rosés from Languedoc and the Loire Valley, a temperature between 8-10°C will be perfect to express their lively and sunny character.

-• For more vinous and full-bodied rosés such as those from Bandol or the small AOC Palette, the temperature should be raised, as with a structured white wine, to 11-13°C to better appreciate their complexity.
+• For more full-bodied and structured rosés such as those from Bandol or the small Palette AOC, the temperature should be raised, just like for a structured white wine, to 11-13°C in order to better appreciate their complexity.

 vin-rosé

-What could be better than a well-chilled rosé to enjoy the sunny days?
+What could be better than a well-chilled rosé to enjoy the beautiful days?

-Finally, for sweet wines, semi-sweet or luscious, the sugar factor plays a key role.
-It is therefore important to serve them at the right temperature so that they are not perceived as too heavy, or even cloying, by our palate.
+Finally, for sweet wines, semi-dry or mellow, the sugar factor plays a key role.
+It is therefore important to serve these at the right temperature so that they are not perceived as too heavy, or even sickly sweet, by our palate.

-• For aromatically simple and fruit-driven sweet wines focused on pleasure, a serving temperature between 8-10°C will be perfect to maintain the freshness-sweetness balance.
+• For sweet wines that are aromatically simple and fruit-forward, focused on enjoyment, a serving temperature between 8-10°C will be perfect to maintain the balance of freshness and sweetness.
 This is, for example, the right temperature to serve a Muscat de Rivesaltes, a Gewurztraminer from Alsace or a sweet wine from IGP Côtes de Gascogne.

-• For more complex and intense sweet wines such as Sauternes, Coteaux-du-Layon or even certain sweet red wines such as those from Maury and Banyuls, a temperature of 10-12°C is preferable to allow a better appreciation of all the aromas present.
+• For more complex and intense sweet wines such as Sauternes, Coteaux-du-Layon, or certain sweet red wines like those from Maury and Banyuls, a temperature of 10-12°C will be preferable to allow for a better appreciation of all the present aromas.

 Need advice?